spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 editor window will now list "Conversion" as the first (and only) step.
 Within the main, Current Module window will be listed several variables.
 The first variable listed is "File Name".
-On the right hand of this pane, you will see "$<$-X", this indicates that you need to update this field.
+On the right hand of this pane, you will see "<-X", this indicates that you need to update this field.
 To do so, click on "File Name", this will then open up your current working directory.
 From the directory containing MEEG data of the subject you are working on select the file named `run_01_sss.fif` and press "Done".